bakpakin/moonmint/README.md

 ## Example

 moonmint is really simple - probably the simplest way to get a running webserver in Lua out there!
+Install with luarocks,  write your server script, and run it!
 The following example servers serve "Hello, World!" on the default port 8080.

 ```lua